JakeDSargent/TapRunes/README.md

 - Your text will be translated to `output.png`

 ### To Use Locally
+ - Type what you want to translate in `input.txt`
+ - run `python3 main.py`
+ - Your text will be translated to `output.png`

 The only dependencies for local users are python3, the python math library (should be included standard) and the pycairo library which can be installed with `pip3 install pycairo`.
-Instead of `press run`, after inputting your text type `python3 main.py` in your shell

 ### Example of Curser
 > This is mostly just a reminder for myself